Kirov Academy of Ballet

 The Kirov Academy of Ballet (formerly the Universal Ballet Academy) was a ballet school in Washington, D.C. founded by Rev. and Mrs. Sun Myung Moon in 1990.
-It closed in May 2022 after financial difficulties stemming in part from the embezzlement of up to $1.5 million from a school employee.
+It closed in May 2022 after financial difficulties stemming in part from the embezzlement of up to $1.5 million by a school employee.

 Facilities

 The Kirov was located in a former monastery on a 1.2-acre campus in the Brookland neighborhood of northeast Washington, D.C.
 The 50,000-square-foot gated facility featured dormitories, studios, and administrative space.
 In September 2022, the building was purchased by Washington Latin Public Charter School to serve as a home for its second campus.

 Performance series

 The Kirov’s spring and winter performance series were held in the academy’s 300-seat auditorium.
 Annually, the six performances served more than 1,800 people, including student performers, family members, children (including from underserved populations), and ballet aficionados of all ages.